It’s common to hear between friends, “I’m going to write a book one day.”

 Of course, your word count goal is flexible.
 It depends on your writing schedule, your genre, your experience, your discipline, how far you are in your book, and your own personal writing habits.

-Many book writing tools, such as Scrivener, allow you to set daily word count goals and keep track for you.
+Many book writing tools, such as Atticus allow you to set daily word count goals and keep track for you.

 A deadline for your writing makes you accountable.
 It gives you a tangible target.
 It drives you.

 How many of us didn’t do the college paper until the night before it was due?
 Well, you can’t write a book in one night, but the sentiment still applies.

 Setting a due date — even if it’s arbitrary — motivates you to keep writing, keep writing, every day on your schedule, and continue to reach your daily word count goal.